elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 - For debugging, many programmers insert undocumented access point to inspect states
 	- Press certain key combo, values of certain variables will be display
     - Certain input string would branch to debug mode
-- These access points may mistakenly ramin in the final production system providing backdoors to the attackers
+- These access points may mistakenly remain in the final production system providing backdoors to the attackers
-- A backdor: A covert method of bypassing normal authentication
+- A backdoor: A covert method of bypassing normal authentication
 - Such access points are easter eggs
 	- Some are fun
     - Some are put there by unhappy programmers
 - Important: Logic bombs, easter eggs, backdoors

 # Defence and preventive measures
-- Many bugs and vulnerability are due to programmer innorance
+- Many bugs and vulnerability are due to programmer ignorance
 - It is diffucult to analysis a program to ensure that its bug free
-- THere is no fool proof method
+- There is no fool proof method

 ## Input validation and using filtering
 ### Filtering
-- Input must follow expected format
+- Input **must** follow expected format
 	- Length
     - Cannot contain certain meta characters
     - Does not contain negative numbers